 How Circumcision Affects the Sensitivity of Your Penis

-According to a new study, men are freaking out about this way too much.
+According to a study, men are freaking out about this way too much.

 Photo by Urs Siedentop & Co via Stocksy

 Much like whether Louis Tomlinson of One Direction has a fake baby, male circumcision, or the surgical removal of part or all of the foreskin on the penis, remains a fraught topic.
 Despite the medical community's wide support of the practice—the CDC officially endorsed circumcision in 2014—men, even those who are not explicitly intactivists, have mixed feelings about the act of cutting off part of their dick.

 Studies have shown, however, that circumcision comes with health benefits, including a lower risk of contracting some STIs, a lower risk of contracting UTIs during infancy that could cause kidney damage, and few health risks.
 In terms of sex and aesthetics, a survey conducted by Queen's University's Sex Lab found that women prefer circumcised penises for vaginal intercourse and fellatio.

 Still, men circumcised at birth often lament the fact that they never got to experience life with foreskin.
 The same survey showed that men "indicated a strong preference toward intact penises for all sexual activities assessed and held more positive beliefs about intact penises."
 This gender discrepancy makes sense.
 Women don't want to deal with an extra skin flap that smells kind of weird; on the other hand, it's been considered common knowledge that the foreskin increases penile sensitivity.
 What guy would want to give that up?